Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) temperature conditions and humidity;

-b) provision of plants with elements of mineral nutrition;
+b) provision of plants with mineral nutrition elements;

-c) the absence of limiting factors, such as salinity;
+c) the absence of limiting factors, for example, salinity;

 d) all answers are correct